 Senior Project Manager

 A senior project manager fulfills many of the same roles as a general project manager, but they rank higher in the organization.
-The title of senior project manager comes with higher pay, but it also requires more advanced training and certification in project management.
+The title of senior project manager typically comes with higher pay, but it also requires more advanced training and certification in project management.
 Most senior project managers are members of PMI and have project management professional certification (PMP certification).
 This requires 35 hours of education in project management and successful completion of the PMP certification exam.

 Sometimes a business does not need a full-time project manager on staff.
 Some project management careers are independent in nature with the project manager serving as a consultant to a business.
 This career path requires strong qualifications because this is what will determine if a company hires you or a different consultant.
 A graduate degree is helpful.